protofire/solhint/docs/rules/security/compiler-version.md

 ## Description
-Compiler version must satisfy a semver requirement.
+Compiler version must satisfy a server requirement.

 ## Options
 This rule accepts an array of options: